Pylons/pyramid/docs/glossary.rst

    context manager
       A context manager is an object that defines the runtime context to be established when executing a :ref:`with <python:with>` statement in Python.
 The context manager handles the entry into, and the exit from, the desired runtime context for the execution of the block of code.
 Context managers are normally invoked using the ``with`` statement, but can also be used by directly invoking their methods.
 Pyramid adds context managers for :class:`pyramid.config.Configurator`, :meth:`pyramid.interfaces.IRouter.request_context`, :func:`pyramid.paster.bootstrap`, :func:`pyramid.scripting.prepare`, and :func:`pyramid.testing.testConfig`.
 See also the Python documentation for :ref:`With Statement Context Managers <python:context-managers>` and :pep:`343`.

+   subrequest
+      A Pyramid concept that implies that as the result of an HTTP request another "internal" request can be issued to find a view without requiring cooperation from the client in the form of e.g. a redirect.
+See :ref:`subrequest_chapter`.